Purdue-CS193/homework-0-linhlle/index.md

 - Everyone is so helpful and friendly.
 - The class starts at a reasonable time.

-I wull add more in the future, for sure!
+I will add more in the future, for sure!